Have you wanted to optimize your paid search campaigns?

 The more organization and relevancy in the account, the easier it is to focus on improving PPC ROI in different parts of your business.

-Experts in the industry report that it’s ideal to have several ad campaigns for each of your products and locations.
+Experts in the industry report that it’s ideal to have several ad campaign for each of your products and locations.
 Another way to organize your campaigns that work well is to base it on your site structure.

 You can make bid adjustments at many levels.
 If you’re doing traditional, manual bid management, you do this at the keyword level.